ioccc-src/winner/2000/jarijyrki/README.md

 And observe that it matches what you had in the previous run!

-NOTE: changing the dimension parameters (see the authors' comments) renders existing spreadsheet files unusable.
+NOTE: changing the dimension parameters (see the authors' remarks) renders existing spreadsheet files unusable.